pierangeloc/ray-tracer-zio/pres/deckset.md

 ---

 # Environmental effects
-^ Not onluy ths works, but the compiler infers errors and environment for us We can see that the act of chaining these operations makes the required capabilities mix into an intersection type between the capabilities (`type BakingEnv = MixerEnv with WarmRoomEnv with OvenEnv`), and it tries to unify the errors, looking for the nearest common supertype of errors, in our case `BakingError`
+^ Not only ths works, but the compiler infers errors and environment for us We can see that the act of chaining these operations makes the required capabilities mix into an intersection type between the capabilities (`type BakingEnv = MixerEnv with WarmRoomEnv with OvenEnv`), and it tries to unify the errors, looking for the nearest common supertype of errors, in our case `BakingError`